Baron Clanmorris

 Baron Clanmorris, of Newbrook in the County of Mayo, is a title in the Peerage of Ireland.
 It was created on 6 August 1800 for John Bingham.
 He was a descendant of John Bingham of Foxford in County Mayo, whose brother Sir Henry Bingham, 1st Baronet, of Castlebar, was the ancestor of the Earls of Lucan.
 The first Baron's great-great-great-grandson, the seventh Baron, was a spy and crime novelist (as John Bingham).
 As of 2010 the title is held by the latter's son, the eighth Baron, who succeeded in 1988.

 The Hon.
 Edward Bingham, a younger son of the fifth Baron won the Victoria Cross for his actions during the battle of Jutland.
-The novelist Charlotte Bingham is the daughter of the seventh and the sister of the eighth Baron Clanmorris.
-A granddaughter of the fourth Baron was Zara Pollock, who married Alexander Hore-Ruthven who, as 1st Baron Gowrie, was Governor-General of Australia 1936–44.
+The novelist Charlotte Bingham was the daughter of the seventh and the sister of the eighth Baron Clanmorris.
+A granddaughter of the fourth Baron was Zara Pollok, who married Alexander Hore-Ruthven who, as 1st Baron Gowrie, was Governor-General of Australia 1936–44.